MadeSuryawan/backend/docs/IMPLEMENTATION_SUMMARY.md

 - ✅ Structured logging for better observability.
 - ✅ Health check endpoints for monitoring.
 - ✅ Secure header middleware.
-- ✅ Resilient error handling.
+- ✅ Resilient error handling and in-memory fallback.

 This project serves as a robust and maintainable foundation for a caching layer in any FastAPI application.